Ask Experts Questions for FREE Help!

 New Member

 I know this is an old post but I ran into this same issue with my Harbor Breeze Triton 52" fans.
 I have 2 fans installed in the same room using 1 remote for both fans.
 The fans DO NOT have pullchains, remote ONLY with a single pole, single throw switch at the wall.
-The lights would flicker like strobe lights if you accidently hit the light button on the remote.
+The lights would flicker like strobe lights if you accidentally hit the light button on the remote.

 I never could get them to work right so we just ignored it.

 I didn't think about it until last night when I walked in the room and flipped the wall switch and the lights just started flickering on there own.
-I couldn't get them to stop with the remote as usual so i just turned the switch off for the night.
+I couldn't get them to stop with the remote as usual so I just turned the switch off for the night.

 The problem was I originally installed compact fluorescent bulbs.
 And apparently they don't like that...
 Installed new incandescent bulbs and the lights don't flicker anymore and they actually work like they were designed.